ahmetahaydemir/ahmetahaydemir.dev/src/content/docs/en/devlog/website-launch.md

 I have no experience as a web developer, but looks like this [framework's documentation](https://docs.astro.build/en/getting-started/) is quite informative which is one of the reasons I will go with it.

 If you are reading this, it looks like I managed to do so : )

+## Data Distribution & Analytics

+I work as a digital analytics lead in real life, so I would like to do a couple of cool things on how I track the players.
+And those cool things I mention would require me having my own site.

+This website will also allow me to create custom endpoints for my own API Routes.
+I will be able to use it as a distributor for my database files.
+Update it once on the site and use it everywhere.

+Since the data is also parsed by the site to generate the documentations, this will also be a testing/validation step for the data files as well.

+## Progress Tracking

+Devlog posts like these will be enough for me to track my progress.

+I love watching devlog series on Youtube.
+It is harder to create video based content, but it is easier to consume by other people.
+So it would be nice to add video form devlogs at some point as well.

+But I would like to start that part once I am aware that the game will be finished.
+So many incomplete projects, it hurts... : )

+## Scope Awareness

+Creating a website is easier than developing a game.
+Not sure if that's a hot take : )

+So if I struggle with the development of the website, it will just be multiplied by 10x once I translate it into the game engine.

+It is harder to refactor on there so if I will realize a manual aspect of my framework, I would like to realize it in here rather than there.

+## Terminology Dictionary

+What **things** are called **what** in the game?
+And do they **make sense** in the **overall picture**?

+What is an equipment, what is a battle entity and so on?

+Now that I have to write an explanation in this documentation for everything, I will validate my code structure and decisions.

+If it doesn't make sense in this documentation, it doesn't make sense for the game as well.

+And that calls for a revision.

+## Game Wiki

+This game is aimed to be a rogue-like with a lot of entities, skills, equipments and so on.

+By nature of the genre, people will be in search of the total size and functionality of those factors.
+Strategize synergies and work towards trying them out.

+An interface where this process is easier to do is a must and that's what a wiki provide for players.

+The ideal way to do this is with an in-game library that tracks your discovery percentage, how much you have seen/obtained/discovered throughout your gameplay.
+And I am planning to do that.

+But even with games that have wonderful in-game interfaces, I find myself looking stuff up on Google a lot.
+When an idea pops up in your head, a quick search on web is faster to do so.

+Rather than waiting for a community built wiki, I would like to fill that void beforehand to guide players to data that is validated by myself.

+## Public Feedback

+Since all my documentations are on a public site, I can just link it to a friend or a first time visitor to get their feedback, watch their reactions and so on.

+It would be nice to integrate a survey or discussion panel at one point.

+Until the game gets played by a certain amount of people, manual feedback process will be enough.

+## Future Roadmap

+Progress tracking with the devlogs would be about what I did.
+This section would be about what the future devlogs would be about.

+This is not a necessity, but I want to find an easy way to dump my backlog into a section in here.